vrai-group/significance/SIGNIFICANCE_AI_MODULE/README.md

+## AI Module

-The code for training and testing the models is closed inside a directory that include code, configuration files, and data to training and testing the models.
+The code for training and testing the models is closed inside this directory that include code, configuration files, and data to training and testing the models.

+### Dataset

+First od all, you have to download in the "dataset" folder all data you need for each experiment from this [link](https://univpm-my.sharepoint.com/:f:/g/personal/s1084334_pm_univpm_it/EsCPooRruZ9OsXGJjddHf4YBPisDGy-Rmys1HWb8OyYYVA?e=chqwFt)

+### Training and Test

 In the “code/model” path, there is a folder for each experiment done or to be done.
 In each folder there is the "training.json" configuration file.
 The trained model "best.pt", the training reports "trainingRes.txt" and test "trainingTest.txt" will be saved in the same folder.